Restoring the Oak Sitting Room in Biltmore House

 This complete reinterpretation of the Oak Sitting Room creates a must-see experience inside a familiar space as this private living room will now be displayed as it would have been experienced during George Vanderbilt’s lifetime.

 “It showcases Biltmore’s founder as not only an aristocrat, but a lifelong scholar, collector, and patron of the arts.”
 Lori said.

 Gain a new understanding of the Vanderbilts’ lives

 In addition to restoring objects of art, furnishings, and textiles to their original grandeur and locations according to archival photos and letters, this large-scale restoration project provides an opportunity to help our guests better understand the day-to-day lives of the Vanderbilts.

 Plan your Biltmore visit now

-Make your Biltmore House reservations now to be among the first to see the restoration of the Oak Sitting Room, scheduled to be completed May 28 of this year.
+Make your Biltmore House reservations now to be among the first to see the restoration of the Oak Sitting Room.

-In addition to the Oak Sitting Room, be sure to visit The Vanderbilts at Home and Abroad as the exhibition, which features stories and objects from the Vanderbilt family’s life at Biltmore and their world travels, returns to The Biltmore Legacy in Antler Hill Village on May 1.
+In addition to the Oak Sitting Room, be sure to visit The Vanderbilts at Home and Abroad exhibition, which features stories and objects from the Vanderbilt family’s life at Biltmore and their world travels, at The Biltmore Legacy in Antler Hill Village.